Rain-02/Final-Project-GitHub-repository/README.md

 ```
 git clone https://github.com/Rain-02/Final-Project-GitHub-repository.git
-cd Final-Project-GitHub-repository.git
+cd Final-Project-GitHub-repository
 pip install -r requirements.txt
+Start.py
 ```

-If you have the zip file, follow these steps:
+If you have the zip file, follow these steps: <br>
 Open the VSPython folder in your IDE.

 ```